EG-0/Data_Grapher/README.md

 User can choose up to 3 files to graph at once.
-User can choose which columns from files along with which selected files to graph.
+User can choose which columns from files along with which selected files to graph with checkboxes if in pre-defined format.

 Example Graph: